almiller95/final-project-machine-learning/README.md

 Next steps for these models would be predict the outcome of new tumor and then check the accuracy against whether that tumor was actually Malignant or Benign.

 ## Data Analysis
+To include an interactive element for data exploration, a tableau story is embedded into the web app.
+This includes a few Tableau dashboards that give the viewer the opportunity to explore the data set themselves.
+The first dashboard is a summary of the dataset (number of records, tumor types, and attributes).
+It also includes a dynamic scatterplot that can filter based off of mean input and diagnosis.
+This can be utilitized to see correlation between specific inputs.
+The second dashboard is a correlation heatmap of all potential inputs for the model.
+The user can filter on tumor diagnosis and input category (mean, standard errror, and worst).
+The third dashboard is focused solely on the mean category and highlights the inputs selected for the machine learning model with mean variables.

 ## Webpage